Anthony Fauci praises New York's coronavirus response: 'They did it correctly'

 New York has seen more than 400,000 cases of coronavirus and nearly 28,000 deaths, according to data from Johns Hopkins University

-National Institute of Allergy and Infectious Diseases Director Dr. Anthony Fauci said Friday that many parts of the United States didn't do enough to combat the coronavirus -- but New York did, he said.
+Many parts of the United States didn't do enough to combat the coronavirus -- but New York state did, Dr. Anthony Fauci said Friday.

 "New York got hit worse than any place in the world.
-And they did it correctly by doing the things that you're talking about," he said during the interview.
+And they did it correctly by doing the things that you're talking about," added Fauci, director of the National Institute of Allergy and Infectious Diseases -- and a member of the White House coronavirus task force.

-New York has seen more than 400,000 cases of coronavirus and nearly 28,000 deaths, according to data from Johns Hopkins University.
+New York state has seen more than 400,000 cases of coronavirus and nearly 28,000 deaths, according to data from Johns Hopkins University; it has the most COVID-19 cases of any state in the U.S.

 Fauci's comments came amid a broader debate about which states responded appropriately to the coronavirus.
 New York recently defended its response with a poster that credited its residents with mitigating the virus's impact.